matthew99carroll/OpenGLGraphics/README.md

 ## Overview

 The following project can read vertex and fragment GLSL shader code from a file and compile it using OpenGL.
 Meshes can also be defined by vertex and index data, and easily drawn to a window using OpenGL.
+The scene can be explored with a viewport camera.

 ![Alt Text](https://i.gyazo.com/51d7f8945ffbf3278d45fd6ef02d7624.png)